Genetic code: Origin

+The genetic code is a key part of the history of life.
+Under the RNA world hypothesis, self-replicating RNA molecules preceded significant use of proteins.
+Under the nucleopeptide world hypothesis, significant use of peptides preceded the genetic code and was concurrent with early life's sophisticated use of RNA.
+Transfer RNA molecules appear to have evolved before modern aminoacyl-tRNA synthetases.
+It is possible that synthetases replaced an earlier system of ribozymes (RNA enzymes), or that amino acids were recognized by unique pockets in the tertiary structure of proto-tRNAs.
+It is not known why the genetic code only uses L-amino acids and not D-amino acids.

+Any evolutionary model for the code's origin must account for its robustness of encoded proteins to errors during DNA replication and during translation.
+Many single nucleotide errors are synonymous, and those that are not tend to cause the substitution of a biochemically similar amino acid.
+Even holding the structure of the code the same such that clusters of codons encode the same amino acid, which amino acids are encoded by which sets of codons is "one in a million" with respect to robustness.
+Biochemically similar amino acids tend to share the same middle nucleotide, while synonymous changes generally happen at the third nucleotide.

 Amino acids that share the same biosynthetic pathway tend to have the same first base in their codons.
 This could be an evolutionary relic of an early, simpler genetic code with fewer amino acids that later evolved to code a larger set of amino acids.
 It could also reflect steric and chemical properties that had another effect on the codon during its evolution.
 Amino acids with similar physical properties also tend to have similar codons, reducing the problems caused by point mutations and mistranslations.

-Given the non-random genetic triplet coding scheme, a tenable hypothesis for the origin of genetic code could address multiple aspects of the codon table, such as absence of codons for D-amino acids, secondary codon patterns for some amino acids, confinement of synonymous positions to third position, the small set of only 20 amino acids (instead of a number approaching 64), and the relation of stop codon patterns to amino acid coding patterns.

 Three main hypotheses address the origin of the genetic code.
 Many models belong to one of them or to a hybrid: